0mar/dealiiscale/README.md

 deal.II comes with many examples, located in `/Applications/deal.II-9.0.0.app/Contents/Resources/examples`, also found in a more legible format on the [tutorial page][5].

-This repo has currently two 'roughly working' implementations:
+This repo has currently three 'roughly working' implementations:

-- `simple.cpp`, a working start for the target system
+- `demo.cpp`, a verbatim copy of a tutorial (step 3) to check if the installation works
-- `manufactured.cpp`, an multiscale elliptic-elliptic solver with convergence testing.
+- `manufactured.cpp`, a multiscale elliptic-elliptic solver with convergence testing.
+- `simple.cpp`, a working start for the target system.

 ## Disclaimer

 This is a sandbox.
-Comments are sparse.
-So are structure and responsible coding choices.
+Structure and sensible coding choices are sparse.
 Dive in at your own risk.

 [1]: https://www.dealii.org/